-A number of funding mechanisms may be able to help with the development of small rural business in the Isle of Wight AONB, particularly where it relates to adding value to farming, forestry or is for green tourism, (such as the Isle of Wight Rural Fund).
+A number of funding mechanisms may be able to help with the development of small rural business in the Isle of Wight AONB, particularly where it relates to adding value to farming, forestry or is for green tourism.

-Local Neighbourhood Plans provide the opportunity for local communities influence development within their local area based on the views of the residents, businesses and other stakeholders in the area.
+Local Neighbourhood Plans provide the opportunity for local communities to influence development within their local area based on the views of the residents, businesses and other stakeholders in the area.
 Bembridge, Brading, Brighstone, Gurnard, Freshwater currently have these plans in place.